Arrow Active

 The Arrow Active is a British aerobatic aircraft built in the 1930s.

 Design and development

-The Arrow Active is a single-seat biplane of conventional configuration, with single-bay, staggered wings of unequal span and chord, bordering on being a sesquiplane.
+In 1930, Arthur Cecil Thornton, previously an aircraft designer with Blackburn Aircraft, set up his own company, Arrow Aircraft, at Leeds, Yorkshire, to develop his ideas for a single-seat aerobatic aircraft and advanced trainer.
+The resulting design, the Arrow Active was a single-seat biplane of conventional configuration, with single-bay, staggered wings of unequal span and chord, bordering on being a sesquiplane.
 The upper and lower wings are joined by a single interplane strut.
 The undercarriage is fixed, with a pair of mainwheels and a tail-skid.
 It was originally powered by a 115 hp (86 kW) Cirrus-Hermes IIB engine.

 The second aircraft built featured a more powerful 120 hp (90 kW) de Havilland Gipsy III and was designated Active 2.
 It also differed from the Active 1 in having a strutted, conventional centre section, a slightly different shaped fin and rudder, and smaller, wider wheels.

 Operational history

 Although it was originally hoped that the military might show an interest in the aircraft, this did not transpire, and the Active was flown as a sports plane.

 The Active 1 G-ABIX received its Certificate of Airworthiness on 21 May 1931 and flew at 132.2 mph (212 km/h) in the 1932 King's Cup Race.
 It was Alex Henshaw's mount in the second half of 1935 until severely damaged in a crash following an in-flight fire that December.